shelby628/SALES-ANALYSIS-AND-FORECASTING/README.md

 Dashboard <br>
 <img width="595" height="338" alt="image" src="https://github.com/user-attachments/assets/8911dba1-7bf1-4dc1-8460-14ceaf92c98a" />

-I built a weekly sales forecasting model using Prophet.
-First, I aggregated daily sales into weekly totals and removed extreme outliers to ensure stability.
-I then applied a log-transform to the sales data to reduce the effect of large variations and trained the model on the most recent 19 weeks of data.
-Predictions were converted back to the original scale, and the model was evaluated on the last 4 weeks.
-The results showed strong accuracy, with a MAPE of 13.55%, indicating the model reliably captures the underlying sales trend and can be used for short-term forecasting<br>
+ # PART 2  PREDICTIVE ANALYSIS
+A weekly sales forecasting model was built using Prophet:

+1.Aggregated daily sales into weekly totals

+2.Removed extreme outliers

+3.Applied log-transform to reduce the effect of large variations

+4.Trained on the most recent 19 weeks of data

+5.Evaluated on the last 4 weeks (MAPE = 13.55%)

+The model captures underlying trends accurately and provides reliable short-term sales forecasts.
 ---